quillstack/di/README.md

 $controller = $container->get(ExampleController::class);
 ```

-You can easily define your dependencies using interfaces:
+You can define your dependencies using interfaces:

 ```php
 <?php